jessicascarborough/432-2021/project1/02_project1_analyses.md

 # Submission Requirements

-Submit Task 2 materials to Canvas in the “Project 1 Final Submission” section.
+Submit Task 2 materials to [Canvas](https://canvas.case.edu) in the “Project 1 Final Submission” section.

 Your submission should include:

 1. Everything you submitted for the Proposal (updated as necessary).
-    That includes the raw data, the cleaned (.Rds) data, the R Markdown file for the complete portfolio, and the HTML result)
+    That includes the raw data, the cleaned (`.Rds`) data, the R Markdown file for the complete portfolio including the three new sections for Task 2 and all of the materials originally included in Task 1, as well as the HTML result from that R Markdown file.

-2. The slides from your 5-minute Presentation
+2. The slides you used in your 5-minute Presentation, so if we cannot see something well in your recording (which is a problem), we can look at it more closely.

-3. Your video recording (we prefer mp4 format) of your 5-minute presentation
+3. Your video recording (we prefer `.mp4` format) of your 5-minute presentation

 Again, if you’re working with a partner, one of you should submit all of